readable111/Crop-Hero/MPM/mpm.md

 }
 ~~~

 Besides being versatile, this library is bundled with Expo which is also the library that we use to access our emulator.
-The Link tag exists to navigate between the app’s pages.
+The Link tag exists to navigate between the app's pages.
 However, this tag has limited options and can only be implemented in specific situations.
 As such, I recommend utilizing the router function instead.

 The router object has 6 available functions: navigate, push, replace, back, canGoBack, and setParams.
 Before describing the functions, I want to quickly mention that Expo Router uses a stack to track all pages that have been loaded or displayed.
 The navigate function only pushes a new page if the new route is different, ignoring the search parameters and the hash.
 Otherwise, the current screen rerenders with the new parameters.
 If you navigate to a route that is in the history, the stack will pop any pages to that route.
 The push function always pushes the new page on to the top of the stack and displays it.
 You can push the current route multiple times or with new parameters.
 The replace function pops the current page before pushing the new page, making it useful for redirects.
 The back function pops the current page and displays the page below the current one in the stack.
 The canGoBack function returns true only if a valid page history stack exists and if the current page can be popped.
 The setParams function can update the query parameters for the currently selected page.

-The Expo Router library will automatically generate statically typed routes for any new files in the app/ folder.
-As such, you can use a route immediately after creating the page’s file.
-The route is always the file’s full name, except for the file extension.
+The Expo Router library will automatically generate statically typed routes for any new files in the app/ folder, provided that the file contains a default export.
+As such, you can use a route immediately after creating the page's file.
+The route is always the file's full name, except for the file extension.
+Once again, just remember that it will recognize a page's existence if it is a default export.

 ### Appendix B: Glossary <a name="b_glossary"></a>
 - Adaptive Maintenance: maintenance tasks after a change in the operating environment such as the OS, language, hardware, or compliance requirements; in most cases, this kind of maintenance cannot be scheduled and will not occur on a regular basis